Don’t Go Breaking Your Heart by Good Health

 Tháng tám 15, 2024

-“If my heart could do my thinking, and my head begin to feel, I would look upon the world anew, and know what’s truly real.”
+“If my heart could do my thinking, and my head begin to feel, I would look upon the world anew and know what’s truly real.”
 Van Morrison.

 For millennia, poets, authors, and songbirds have written and sung about the heart in romance, in battle, and in grief and loss.
-It is clear, the heart’s importance in our culture as well as its essentiality in the functioning of our body, but these days, how to keep our hearts physically healthy is rather murkier.
-We are exposed to a lot of conflicting information on the internet, the TV, and from health professionals.
-Is it just about diet and exercise (if so, what kind?), or is it just as important to love oneself and to be loving and open hearted towards others?
+It is clear the heart’s importance in our culture as well as its essentiality in the functioning of our body, but these days, how to keep our hearts physically healthy is rather murkier.
+We are exposed to a lot of conflicting information on the internet, on TV, and from health professionals.
+Is it just about diet and exercise (if so, what kind?), or is it just as important to love oneself and to be loving and openhearted towards others?
 We will explore all that in this article, throw in a few curveballs, and offer up some potentially supportive solutions.
 There’s a lot to unpack, so let’s dive in.

 Good Health NZ - man heart